nos111/Courses-I-have-followed/Introduction to Computer Science (fall 2008)/assignment11/README.md

 I have tried different angels and from the results I got, 30 degrees gave the best results and the fastest cleaning.

-The function ëupdatePositionAndCleaní in the robot class controls the movement strategy of the robot.
+The function ‚ÄòupdatePositionAndClean‚Äô in the robot class controls the movement strategy of the robot.

 In each function is a short explanations of what the functions is expected to do.
 Each step is also explained in the inline comments.

-If you uncomment the ëanimí in the ërunSimulationí you will be able to see the robot moving in the room:
+If you uncomment the ‚Äòanim‚Äô in the ‚ÄòrunSimulation‚Äô you will be able to see the robot moving in the room:

 Photo of robot movement
 <img src='https://github.com/nos111/MIT-OCW/blob/master/Introduction%20to%20Computer%20Science%20(fall%202008)/assignment11/images/RobotMovementSimulation.jpg?raw=true'>

 Functions to provide analytical data are provided:
--ìshowPlot1î  Produces a plot showing dependence of cleaning time on room size.
+-‚ÄúshowPlot1‚Äù  Produces a plot showing dependence of cleaning time on room size.
 <img src='https://github.com/nos111/MIT-OCW/blob/master/Introduction%20to%20Computer%20Science%20(fall%202008)/assignment11/images/GraphTimeXRoomSize.jpg?raw=true'>

-- ìshowPlot2í Produces a plot showing dependence of cleaning time on number of robots.
+- ‚ÄúshowPlot2‚Äô Produces a plot showing dependence of cleaning time on number of robots.
 <img src='https://github.com/nos111/MIT-OCW/blob/master/Introduction%20to%20Computer%20Science%20(fall%202008)/assignment11/images/GraphTimeVSRobotsNumber.jpg?raw=true'>

-- ìshowPlot3î Produces a plot showing dependence of cleaning time on room shape.
+- ‚ÄúshowPlot3‚Äù Produces a plot showing dependence of cleaning time on room shape.
-- ìshowPlot4î Produces a plot showing cleaning time vs. percentage cleaned, for each of 1-5 robots.
+- ‚ÄúshowPlot4‚Äù Produces a plot showing cleaning time vs. percentage cleaned, for each of 1-5 robots.
 - "showPlot5" Produces a plot comparing the two robot strategies.